keeneyetact/retroBoard/README.md

 - **Self-Hosting**: Add an option to allow self-signed certificates for the SMTP server, for sending emails
 - Fix GDPR account deletion, which did not work when the user had any chat messages
 - Upgrade React typings to v18
-- Upgrade all frontend dependencies
+- ⏫ Upgrading all frontend dependencies

 ### Version 4.14.1 (hotfix)